 Update August 2015

-Having been at this for more than five years now, I have come to the conclusion that there are two, and only two, primary markers of how rums should be classified in the first pass – whether it is from molasses or cane juice, and whether it is made on a pot still or column still.
+Having been at this for more than five years now, I have come to the conclusion that there are two, and only two, primary markers of how rums should be classified in the first pass – whether it is from molasses or cane juice, and the type of still that it is made on (I’m on the fence about fermentation timing and wild vs cultured yeast).
 Subsequent gradations cane be age, colour, what type of columnar still, and maybe strength and Broomes’s “styles”.
 The debate is heating up in social media, so it’ll be interesting to see where this leads in the years to come.